It offers a high-quality, secure, no-frills VPN service with awesome performance.

 Overall the speeds were excellent throughout the server network.

-Reliability testing – In terms of overall reliability, VPN.ac also performed well:
+Reliability testing – In terms of reliability and connection stability, VPN.ac performed well:

 - Connecting to different VPN servers was fast and simple (no timed out connection problems).